MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

 ---
 # Command-line options for Setup for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

- Use information in the following tables when configuring scripts or installing System Center Configuration Manager from a command line.
+ Use the following information to configure scripts or install System Center Configuration Manager from a command line.

 ##  <a name="bkmk_setup"></a> Command-line options for Setup
  **/DEINSTALL**
  Uninstalls the site.
 You must run Setup from the site server computer.

  **/DONTSTARTSITECOMP**
- Install a site, but prevent the Site Component Manager service from starting.
+ Installs a site, but prevents the Site Component Manager service from starting.
 Until the Site Component Manager service starts, the site is not active.
-The Site Component Manager is responsible for installing and starting the SMS_Executive service, and additional processes at the site.
-After the site install is completed, when you start the Site Component Manager service, it will then install the SMS_Executive and additional processes necessary for the site to operate.
+The Site Component Manager is responsible for installing and starting the SMS_Executive service, and for additional processes at the site.
+After the site install is finished, when you start the Site Component Manager service, it installs the SMS_Executive service and additional processes that are necessary for the site to operate.

  **/HIDDEN**
- Hides the user interface during setup.
-This option must be used in conjunction with the **/SCRIPT** option, and the unattended script file must provide all required options, or Setup fails.
+ Hides the user interface during Setup.
+This option must be used in conjunction with the **/SCRIPT** option.
+The unattended script file must provide all required options or Setup fails.

  **/NOUSERINPUT**
- Disables user input during Setup, but display the **Setup Wizard** interface.
-This option must be used in conjunction with the **/SCRIPT** option, and the unattended script file must provide all required options, or Setup fails.
+ Disables user input during Setup, but displays the Setup Wizard.
+This option must be used in conjunction with the **/SCRIPT** option.
+The unattended script file must provide all required options or Setup fails.

  **/RESETSITE**
  Performs a site reset that resets the database and service accounts for the site.
-You must run Setup from **&lt;ConfigMgrInstallationPath\>\BIN\X64** on the site server.
-For more information about the site reset, see the [Run a site reset](../../../../core/servers/manage/modify-your-infrastructure.md#bkmk_reset) section in the [Modify your System Center Configuration Manager infrastructure](../../../../core/servers/manage/modify-your-infrastructure.md) topic.
+You must run Setup from **&lt;*ConfigMgrInstallationPath*>\BIN\X64** on the site server.
+For more information about the site reset, see the [Run a site reset](../../../../core/servers/manage/modify-your-infrastructure.md#bkmk_reset) section in [Modify your System Center Configuration Manager infrastructure](../../../../core/servers/manage/modify-your-infrastructure.md).

  **/TESTDBUPGRADE &lt;*InstanceName\DatabaseName*>**
- Performs a test on a backup of the site database to ensure that it is capable of an upgrade.
+ Performs a test on a backup of the site database to ensure that the database is capable of an upgrade.
 You must provide the instance name and database name for the site database.
 If you specify only the database name, Setup uses the default instance name.

 > [!IMPORTANT]
->  It is not supported to run this command-line option on your production site database.
-Doing so upgrades the site database and could render your site inoperable.
+>  Do not run this command-line option on your production site database.
+Running this command-line option on your production site database upgrades the site database and could render your site inoperable.

  **/UPGRADE**
  Runs an unattended upgrade of a site.
-When you use /UPGRADE, you must also specify the product key, including the dashes (-).
-Additionally, you must specify the path to the previously downloaded Setup prerequisite files.
+When you use **/UPGRADE**, you must specify the product key, including the dashes (-).
+Also, you must specify the path to the previously downloaded Setup prerequisite files.

- Example: **setupwpf.exe /UPGRADE xxxxx-xxxxx-xxxxx-xxxxx-xxxxx &lt;path to external component files\>**
+ Example: `setupwpf.exe /UPGRADE xxxxx-xxxxx-xxxxx-xxxxx-xxxxx &lt;path to external component files\>`

- For more information about Setup prerequisite files, see  [Setup Downloader](#bkmk_SetupDownloader) in this topic.
+ For more information about Setup prerequisite files, see  [Setup downloader](#bkmk_SetupDownloader) in this topic.

  **/SCRIPT &lt;*SetupScriptPath*>**
  Performs unattended installations.
 A Setup initialization file is required when you use the **/SCRIPT** option.
 For more information about how to run Setup unattended, see [Install sites using a command line](../../../../core/servers/deploy/install/use-a-command-line-to-install-sites.md).

  **/SDKINST &lt;*FQDN*>**
  Installs the SMS Provider on the specified computer.
-You must provide the FQDN for the SMS Provider computer.
-For more information about the SMS Provider, see the [Plan for the SMS Provider for System Center Configuration Manager](../../../../core/plan-design/hierarchy/plan-for-the-sms-provider.md).
+You must provide the fully qualified domain name (FQDN) for the SMS Provider computer.
+For more information about the SMS Provider, see [Plan for the SMS Provider for System Center Configuration Manager](../../../../core/plan-design/hierarchy/plan-for-the-sms-provider.md).

  **/SDKDEINST &lt;*FQDN*>**
  Uninstalls the SMS Provider on the specified computer.
 You must provide the FQDN for the SMS Provider computer.

  **/MANAGELANGS &lt;*LanguageScriptPath*>**
  Manages the languages that are installed at a previously installed site.
-To use this option, you must run Setup from **&lt;ConfigMgrInstallationPath\>\BIN\X64** on the site server and provide the location for the language script file that contains the language settings.
-For more information about the language options available in the language setup script file, see [Command line options to manage languages](#bkmk_Lang) in this topic.
+To use this option, you must run Setup from **&lt;*ConfigMgrInstallationPath*\>\BIN\X64** on the site server and provide the location for the language script file that contains the language settings.
+For more information about the language options available in the language setup script file, see [Command-line options to manage languages](#bkmk_Lang) in this topic.

-##  <a name="bkmk_Lang"></a> Command line options to manage languages
+##  <a name="bkmk_Lang"></a> Command-line options to manage languages
  **Identification**

 -   **Key Name:** Action